 • establishing the goal and the intended nature of a business relationship;

 The new regulation obliges the VASPs to transfer and receive accompanying information when transferring and receiving the Virtual Asset.
-The purpose of the new regulations is to implement the so-called “travel rule”, which provides the traceability of transactions made with the Virtual Asset.
+The purpose of the new regulations is to implement the so-called “travel rule”.
+This enables the traceability of transactions made with the Virtual Asset.

-According to the new law, VASPs also have to provide preventive measures for the clients existing before the registration, no later than July 1, 2024.
+Furthermore, VASPs have to provide preventive measures for the clients existing before the registration.
+The deadline for this is no later than July 1, 2024.

 Join our community group of experts & expats on Facebook.
 Practical discussions on business, tax, relocation, real estate, and other expat issues. | Join Our Tbilisi Expat e-News. | Download Our Free eBook: The Georgia Expat Guide.